Murder of Cameron Blair: Central Criminal Court

 On Friday 28 May 2021, the boy pleaded guilty to the charge of committing violent disorder, but refuted the claim that he had produced a knife capable of causing harm.
 Initially, the teenager's defense claimed that while the seventeen-year-old and O'Connor were armed with knives, the fourteen-year-old was not.
 The fourteen-year-old later conceded he had been in possession of a butter knife.
 Witnesses claimed that they heard the fourteen-year-old express a desire to "shank people with it".
 Two witnesses involved in the trial left the country to avoid testifying.
-The trial subsequently "collapsed", with the Director of Public Prosecutions deciding not to proceed with the charge.
+The trial subsequently "collapsed", with the DPP deciding not to proceed with the charge.
 As a result, his sentencing was based only on the charge of committing violent disorder.

 On Friday 23 July 2021, the fourteen-year-old teenager, who was sixteen at the time of sentencing, was sentenced to two years detention followed by two years of community supervision.